contactandyc/another-c-library/9_pool.md

 #endif
 ```

 There is no free method.
-You can call the allocation methods as often as you like and they will remain valid until pool_clear or pool_destroy is called.
+You can call the allocation methods as often as you like, and they will remain valid until pool_clear or pool_destroy is called.

 # The Simplest Implementation

 When approaching algorithms, it is often a good idea to think about the simplest implementation.
 This implementation doesn't need to be efficient.
 It can serve to prove that a more complicated version achieves the same result.

-A very simple implementation of the pool interface described above.
+Below describes a simple implementation of the pool interface:

 - Have each allocation saved in a singly linked list on the pool_s structure.
 - The clear method could free all of the memory in the linked list.